 The Department of Physics provides research opportunities in theoretical and experimental physics.
 Courses are offered in; physics - such as classical mechanics, thermodynamics, electromagnetism, statistical mechanics and quantum mechanics.
 We also offer courses in; practical physics including physical experiments and computer literacy as well as mathematics necessary for physics.
 During the fourth year, each student is attached to a laboratory and engages in theoretical or experimental research.
 For graduate students, master's and doctoral programs are offered.

-The Department of Astrophysics and Atmospheric Science provides opportunities to comprehensively study large scale physics such as astronomy, astrophysics, planetary science and meteorology.
+The Department of Astrophysics and Atmospheric Sciences provides opportunities to comprehensively study large scale physics such as astronomy, astrophysics, planetary science and meteorology.